blab/cartography/docs/index.md

 This overall structure of the data points of splaying from the best fit line until a genetic distance of 35 and following a linear pattern at higher genetic distances means MDS tries to preserve genetic distances between clades, and puts strains at lower genetic distances closer together, augmenting local patterns while stil preserving global structure.
 Euclidean distance is fairly accurate at distinguishing viruses from similar and different clades (Figure 3B).
 In Figure 3B, the bulk of within clade relationships are defined from -2 to 0, and between clade at 0 and above.
-The median ratio of 1:12 corroborates this finding, with MDS doing a fairly good job of compartementalizing the clade statuses by Euclidean distance.
+The within clade median was -1.361 and the between clade median was 0.108, meaning the MDS is good at compartementalizing the data based on genetic distance.
 Because the MDS embedding concentrates all data points in a central mass, MDS tends to maintain global patterns, meaning Euclidean distance isn't as strong an indicator of clade status as other algorithms.
-The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with with a Matthews Correlation Coefficient of 0.761 and an accuracy of 0.929, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information.
+The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with with a Matthews Correlation Coefficient of 0.560 and an accuracy of 0.922, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information.